IanEdington/learn/data-and-algorithms/coursework.md

 The array is empty if the first and last positions are equal.
 Growing or shrinking the array is accomplished using by copying to a new array and resetting the index.

-Fast Deque Operations Using an Array
+Fast Dequeue Operations Using an Array
-By treating the Deque as an "unlimited length" array we can use the same wrapping technique to optimize the shifting by only every making the shortest shift.
+By treating the Dequeue as an "unlimited length" array we can use the same wrapping technique to optimize the shifting by only every making the shortest shift.
 This is done by shifting on the left when the item to be shifted is on the left side and shifting on the right when the item is on the right side of centre.
 This optimizes for the smallest number of elements to be shifted.